reflex-dev/reflex-web/docs/styling/theming.md

 # Theming

-As of Reflex 'v0.4.0', you can now theme your Reflex applications.
+As of Reflex `v0.4.0`, you can now theme your Reflex applications.
 The core of our theming system is directly based on the [Radix Themes](https://radix-ui.com/docs/themes) library.
-This allows you to easily change the theme of your application along with providding a default light and dark theme.
+This allows you to easily change the theme of your application along with providing a default light and dark theme.

 ## Theme